padaliyajay/php-autoprefixer/README.md

 CSS autoprefixer written in pure PHP

 ## Installation
-Simply add a dependency on padaliyajay/php-autoprefixer to your composer.json file
+Simply add a dependency on padaliyajay/php-autoprefixer to your composer.json file if you use [Composer](https://getcomposer.org/) to manage the dependencies of your project:
 ```
 composer require padaliyajay/php-autoprefixer
 ```
+Although it's recommended to use Composer, you can actually [include these files](https://github.com/padaliyajay/php-autoprefixer/wiki/Installation) anyway you want.

 ## Usage
 ```